 The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
-As reflected in the accompanying consolidated financial statements, during the three-months ended March 31, 2023, the Company incurred a net loss of \$334,000, used cash in operations of \$146,000 and had a stockholders' deficit of \$4,785,000 as of March 31, 2023.
-In addition, as of March 31, 2023, thirty-four notes payable with an aggregate balance of \$1,772,000, license agreement payables of \$2,021,000 and certain obligations to a former officer are past due.
+As reflected in the accompanying consolidated financial statements, during the six-months ended June 30, 2023, the Company incurred a net loss of \$618,000, used cash in operations of \$304,000 and had a stockholders' deficit of \$4,979,000 as of that date.
+In addition, as of June 30, 2023, thirty-four notes payable with an aggregate balance of \$1,814,000 and certain obligations to a former officer are past due.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 In addition, the Company's independent registered public accounting firm, in its report on the Company's December 31, 2022 financial statements, has raised substantial doubt about the Company's ability to continue as a going concern.

 The ability of the Company to continue as a going concern is dependent upon the Company's ability to raise additional funds and implement its business plan.
 The financial statements do not include any adjustments that might be necessary if the Company is unable to continue as a going concern.

-At March 31, 2023, the Company had cash on hand in the amount of \$107,000.
-Management estimates that the current funds on hand will be sufficient to continue operations through approximately June 2023.
-Management is currently seeking additional funds, primarily through the issuance of debt and equity securities for cash to operate our business, including without limitation the expenses it will incur in connection with the license agreements with Temple; costs associated with product development and commercialization of the AOT technologies; costs to manufacture and ship the products; costs to design and implement an effective system of internal controls and disclosure of controls and procedures; costs of maintaining our status as a public company by filing periodic reports with the SEC and costs required to protect our intellectual property.
-In addition, as discussed below, the Company has substantial contractual commitments, including without limitation, certain payments to a former officer and consulting fees, during the remainder of 2023 and beyond.
+At June 30, 2023, the Company had cash on hand in the amount of \$72,000.
+Management estimates that the current funds on hand will be sufficient to continue operations through September 2023.
+Management is currently seeking additional funds, primarily through the issuance of debt and equity securities for cash to operate our business, including without limitation the expenses it will incur in connection with the license agreements with Temple; costs associated with product development and commercialization of the AOT technologies; costs to manufacture and ship the products; costs to design and implement an effective system of internal controls and disclosure controls and procedures; costs of maintaining our status as a public company, including, without limitation, legal and accounting fees and costs associated therewith, by filing periodic reports with the SEC and fees and costs required to protect our intellectual property.
+In addition, as discussed below, the Company has substantial contractual commitments, including without limitation salaries to our executive officers pursuant to employment agreements, certain payments to a former officer and consulting fees, during the remainder of 2023 and beyond.

-No assurance can be given that any future financing will be available or, if available, that it will be on terms that are satisfactory to the Company.
-Even if the Company is able to obtain additional financing, it may contain undue restrictions on our operations, in the case of debt financing or cause substantial dilution for our stockholders in case of equity financing.
+No assurance can be given that any future financing will be available or, if available, that it will be on terms that are satisfactory to the Company is able to obtain additional financing, it may contain undue restrictions on our operations, in the case of debt financing or cause substantial dilution for our stockholders in case of equity financing.